deven96/facenet-face-recognition/README.md

 # facenet-face-recognition

 This repository contains a demonstration of face recognition using the FaceNet network (https://arxiv.org/pdf/1503.03832.pdf) and a webcam.
-Our implementation feeds frames from the webcam to the network to determine whether or not the frame contains an individual we recognize.
+Our implementation feeds frames from the webcam to the network to determine whether or not the frame contains an individual or individuals we recognize (i.e individuals that have their image in our image folder).

 ## How to use